robdodson/robdodson.github.com/source/_posts/2013-03-17-why-web-components.markdown

 ## It's (probably) not for apps.
 It's for frameworks.

-Unless you're trying to write a UI Framework like the next Bootstrap, you can probably ignore the underpinnings of how this stuff gets produced.
-You probably don't care about the code going into the component, you just want the end product.
-At present we have the `<video>` tag which basically uses all of the technologies listed above but since it exposes an API you don't need to know what its shadow DOM or template looks like.
-You can just say:
+Unless you're trying to write a UI Framework like the next Bootstrap, you can probably ignore the underpinnings of how Web Components are produced.
+At present we have the `<video>` tag which basically uses all of the technologies listed above.
+Do you care what its template and shadow DOM look like?
+Not really.
+You just want to say:

 ``` html
 <video autoplay="true" controls src="path/to/video">
 ```

-and you're on your way.
-Think of the cognitive load that you could unburden yourself of if all UI Frameworks had the same abilities as `<video>`.
+to spit out your awesome player.
+Think of the cognitive load that you could unburden yourself of if *all* UI Frameworks had the same abilities as `<video>`!

 A page might look like this: